Ellen G. White lived from 1827 to 1915, she

 Letter 50, 1906.

-Ellen White said her writings bears
+Ellen White said her writings bear,

 “the stamp of God or the stamp of